582-41W-VA/lia-Eventify/RFP.md

 **Date**: 01-21-2025

 ## 1. Client Organization Information
-**Organization Name**: Eventify.
+**Organization Name**: Connectify.

-**Description**: Eventify is a newly established organization aiming to create a platform that connects people and fosters community building.
-Our goal is to provide innovative solutions that simplify the process of event creation, participation, and management, enhancing user experience and engagement.
+**Description**: Connectify is a new client seeking to create a platform that connects people and fosters community building.
+Their goal is to simplify event creation, participation, and management while enhancing user experience and engagement.

 ## 2. Problem Statement
 Eventify seeks to address the following challenges: